 Plumber costs vary widely depending on the job, your location, and whether it's an emergency.
-On average, expect to pay $50–$150 per hour in the US, PLN 100–300 per hour in Poland, and €50–$90 per hour in the Netherlands.
+On average, expect to pay $50–$150 per hour in the US, PLN 100–300 per hour in Poland, €50–$90 per hour in the Netherlands, and around 25 to 50 euros per hour in Spain.
 Simple jobs like fixing a leaky faucet run $150–$350, while major work like repiping a house can cost $4,000–$15,000+.
 According to the U.S. Bureau of Labor Statistics (BLS), plumbers earn a median wage of about $30/hour, with service rates typically 2–4x the wage to cover overhead, insurance, and materials.

 Average plumber costs by job type